Nazpe/Nazpe/README.md

 ## Education

-Master's Degree in Data Science
+- Master's Degree in Data Science
-Bachelor's Degree in Biotechnology
+- Bachelor's Degree in Biotechnology

 I also published an article based on my thesis work.
 [The paper can be found here.](https://link.springer.com/chapter/10.1007/978-3-031-49249-5_3)

-Dizer qual foi a minha educação
 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...